syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 Excel provides various options through the PivotTableOptions dialog box to customize the appearance of the pivot table.

 XlsIO supports these pivot table options using IPivotTableOptions interface to control various settings for the existing Pivot table.
 To know more about various pivot table options, please refer **IPivotTableOptions** in API section.
-Following code illustrated how to access PivotTableOptions object.
+Following code illustrates how to access PivotTableOptions object.

 {% tabs %}

 {% highlight c# %}
 //Enable ColumnHeaderCaption

 IPivotTable pivotTable = worksheet.PivotTables[0];

 IPivotTableOptions options = pivotTable.Options;